Wuruma Dam

+Overview

+The dam wall is of mass concrete gravity construction and is 44 m high and 343 m long.
+The saddle dam is 12.3 m high and its embankment is 182.88 m long.
+The reservoir has capacity of 165,400 ML when full and covers 1639 ha, that is drawn from a catchment area of 2349 km2.
+The uncontrolled spillway comprises a concrete ogee crest that can handle 3823 m3/s.

-The reservoir created by the dam is known as Lake Wuruma, which has a surface area when full of 1,639 hectares (4,048 acres), and a capacity of 165,400 ML.
-The dam takes its name from a local indigenous word meaning brahminy kite.
+The dam takes its name from a local Indigenous word meaning brahminy kite.

 After reaching a low of 0.03% in September 1970, Wuruma Dam overflowed for the first time in February 1971.

-It recorded its highest level of 142.64% capacity (3.74m over the spillway) in January 2013 as a result of heavy rains from ex Tropical Cyclone Oswald.
+It recorded its highest level of 142.64% capacity (3.74 m over the spillway) in January 2013 as a result of heavy rains from ex-Tropical Cyclone Oswald.

-SunWater is undertaking a dam spillway capacity upgrade program to ensure the highest level of safety for our dams is maintained.
-The spillway will be upgraded in the longer term.

-Fishing
+In 2008 Sunwater commenced a dam spillway capacity upgrade program that included Wuruma Dam.

+Recreation

 A Stocked Impoundment Permit is required to fish in the dam.